univention/office365/doc/README-code.md

 The functionality of this two objects have being extended to take care of the information related with the Microsoft connections/information of each object.

+#### Microsoft

+[//]: # (TODO: Check links)
+To synchronize an on-premises AD with Azure AD, "Azure AD Connect" can be used (https://azure.microsoft.com/en-us/documentation/articles/active-directory-aadconnect/).
+There is also a big C# library for communication for MS Azure.
+Since this non of this is not an option, we'll use the Azure Graph API.

+[//]: # (TODO: Check links)
+The API is a moving target, but has stable versions that can be used explicitly.
+We're currently using Version 1.6 of the REST API (see https://msdn.microsoft.com/en-us/Library/Azure/Ad/Graph/api/api-catalog).

+While developing this wrapper around the Microsoft Graph API the thinking of keeping it as independent as possible from the UCS LDAP side was taken into account.
+This way the `univention.office365.microsoft` module could be used as an independent module to operate over the Microsoft Graph API.

-### Connector
+#### Connector

-Until now only classes and methods to work with the data from the UCS/LDAP side and the Microsoft Azure Directory on the other side.
+Until this point classes and methods to work with the data from the UCS/LDAP side and the Microsoft Azure Directory on the other side.

-No logic have being described to connect the two sides until now.
+No logic have being described to connect the two sides.

 This is the main function of the connector submodule.
 When the listener receives an action related with an object in the UCS LDAP side, it's converted to the corresponding UDM Office object and then a specific connector is used